pingcap/docs-tidb-operator/en/deploy-tidb-cluster-across-multiple-kubernetes.md

 ## Upgrade TiDB Cluster

-For a TiDB cluster deployed across Kubernetes clusters, to perform a rolling upgrade for each component Pod of the TiDB cluster, take the following steps in sequence to modify the version configuration of each component in the TidbCluster spec for each Kubernetes cluster.
+For a TiDB cluster deployed across Kubernetes clusters, to perform a rolling upgrade for each component Pod of the TiDB cluster, take the following steps in sequence to modify the `version` configuration of each component in the TidbCluster spec for each Kubernetes cluster.

 1. Upgrade PD versions for all Kubernetes clusters.

-   1. Modify the `spec.pd.version` field in the spec for cluster #1.
+   1. Modify the `spec.pd.version` field in the spec for the initial TidbCluster.

       ```yaml
       apiVersion: pingcap.com/v1alpha1